-In accordance with Nassau County District School Board Internal Accounts Procedures Handbook, Chapter 6 - Part II, Code 6.46, II, each fund raising activity shall have the approval of the organization sponsor and the principal.
-During our test of one fundraising activity, we noted it was not approved by the principal prior to commencement of activity.
+In accordance with Nassau County District School Board Internal Accounts Procedure Handbook, Chapter 6 - Part II, Code 6.57, II, a signed commitment from the principal or designee(s) must be on file before any purchase is made.
+During our test of disbursements, we noted 2 instances where signed commitment before the purchase was not obtained.